microsoft/pxt-calliope/docs/projects/light-monster/make.md

 ## ~avatar avatar

-Turn some coffee cups into a monster that moves to light!
+Turn some coffee cup holders into a monster that moves to light!

 ## ~